 As of 15 May 2020, persons travelling to and from Lithuania and Estonia (during the past 14 days) are no longer subjected to self-isolation requirements.

-All nationals and residents of the European Union (except for nationals and residents of Lithuania and Estonia) are allowed to cross the territory of Latvia once in order to return to the place of their residence.
+All nationals and residents of the European Union are allowed to enter and leave the territory of Latvia.